bitranox/wrapt_timeout_decorator/README.rst

 --------------

 By default, timeout-decorator uses signals to limit the execution time of the given function.
-This appoach does not work if your function is executed not in a main thread (for example if it's a worker thread of the web application).
+This approach does not work if your function is executed not in a main thread (for example if it's a worker thread of the web application).
 There is alternative timeout strategy for this case - by using multiprocessing.
 This is done automatically, so